01-edu/Branch-Blockchain/Projects/Project2/README.md

 # A payment channel solution

+*I don't respect therapy, because I'm a scientist.
+Because I invent, transform, create, and destroy for a living, and when I don't like something about the world, I change it. - Rick Sanchez*

 To overcome the scalability problem, two types of solutions have been devised.
 On the one hand the state and payment channels (_payment channels _and _state channels_) and on the other hand the secondary chains (_sidechains)_ whose units of value are guaranteed by the main network.